Multi-Environment GLAMP: Approximate Message Passing for Transfer Learning with Applications to Lasso-based Estimators: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec:related_work}, we provide a more comprehensive overview of related work in AMP and transfer learning.
-We formally introduce our symmetric GLAMP formulation in Section~\ref{sec:sym_glamp}, and demonstrate its applicability for specific estimators in Section~\ref{sec:transfer}.
-In Section~\ref{sec:asy_multi_glamp}, we present asymmetric and multi-environment versions of GLAMP, two derivative formulations that are more directly related to our proofs.
+We formally introduce our multi-environment GLAMP formulation in Section~\ref{sec:multi_glamp}, and demonstrate its applicability for specific estimators in Section~\ref{sec:transfer}.
 Finally, Section~\ref{sec:discussion} outlines discussions and future directions.